cswartzvi/hamilton/docs/concepts/function-modifiers.rst

 pandera support
 ~~~~~~~~~~~~~~~

-Hamilton has a pandera plugin for data validation that you can install with ``pip install sf-hamilton[pandera]``.
+Apache Hamilton has a pandera plugin for data validation that you can install with ``pip install sf-hamilton[pandera]``.
 Then, you can pass a pandera schema (for DataFrame or Series) to ``@check_output(schema=...)``.

 pydantic support
 ~~~~~~~~~~~~~~~~

-Hamilton also supports data validation of pydantic models, which can be enabled with ``pip install sf-hamilton[pydantic]``.
+Apache Hamilton also supports data validation of pydantic models, which can be enabled with ``pip install sf-hamilton[pydantic]``.
 With pydantic installed, you can pass any subclass of the pydantic base model to ``@check_output(model=...)``.
 Pydantic validation is performed in strict mode, meaning that raw values will not be coerced to the model's types.
 For more information on strict mode see the `pydantic docs <https://docs.pydantic.dev/latest/concepts/strict_mode/>`_.

 Split node output into *n* nodes